tomohisa/dcb-events.github.io/docs/faq.md

 ## Can I still use Aggregates with DCB?

 Yes, that’s possible; the [Event-Sourced Aggregate](examples/event-sourced-aggregate.md) example demonstrates that.

+## Is DCB increasing complexity?

+On the contrary.
+While DCB may challenge certain assumptions and require some adaptation, we believe it simplifies the overall mental model by allowing you to decide between strong and eventual consistency on a case-by-case basis.

 ## How does it improve performance?